-Firstly, we wanted to check out if UK and Ireland airports were loud and proud tweeters, or simply the begrudging “we tweet because we have to” kind of crowd.
-Secondly, we didn’t just want to ask them some benign question that no one cares about, we wanted to ask them something that really mattered.
-Something that is not obvious from a quick trip to their website.
+Back in 2015, we ran an experiment with airports in the UK and Ireland and in May 2023, we ran it again to compare results.
+Initially, we wanted to see if the UK and Ireland’s airports were loud and proud tweeters, or simply the begrudging “we tweet because we have to” kind of crowd.
+Secondly, we didn’t just want to ask them some benign question that no one cared about; we wanted to ask them something that really mattered.
+Something that’s not always obvious from a quick trip to their website.

 So we asked 28 UK and Irish airports via Twitter: